MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 #### **Permissions**

-Users with permissions to site will continue to have access to the site during the move and after it's complete.
+Users with permissions to site continue to have access to the site during the move and after it's complete.

 #### **Sync app**